 At the same time, Mair Elektronik decided to invest in an additional plant for its Bavarian headquarters.
 It was anything but certain that the order would go back to Finetech.
 Rather, the investment decision was to be based on an open-ended analysis of suitable rework systems on the market, which were compared with a current FINEPLACER® system on the basis of multi-stage selection criteria.

 There were a number of technical advantages that finally convinced Mair Elektronik to award Finetech the contract again.
 For example, BGA, the most common application, can be reworked by adding nitrogen in a targeted manner.
 Options such as automatic residual solder removal, precise dispensing of fresh solder and a wide range of available soldering tools also enable FINEPLACER® rework systems for the entire spectrum of SMD rework applications.

 This bandwidth is essential for EMS service providers such as Mair Elektronik, which need to be able to process very different, sometimes highly complex SMD assemblies in a reproducible way.
 Parallel to the trend towards miniaturization, they are increasingly encountering massive components with very high heat capacities.
 At the same time, printed circuit boards are becoming even more sensitive and often have a semi-flexible design.
 With the flexibility and process reliability of a FINEPLACER® rework system, they are well positioned for this task in the future.

-"In addition to the technical possibilities, it is a real advantage for us that we can exchange soldering tools, already certified soldering programs and processes between our FINEPLACER® systems.
+"In addition to the technical possibilities, it is a real advantage for us that we can exchange soldering tools, already qualified soldering programs and processes between our FINEPLACER® systems.
 In addition, Finetech offers a fast, reliable and fair service and the experience with our previous FINEPLACER® system was nothing but positive.”Moritz Lanio

 Head of Technology Department, Mair Elektronik